0PEIN0/bash-helpers/README.md

 # bash-helpers
 Bash helper scripts.

-Intended to help software engineers working on python/django environment.
+Intended to help software engineers working on python/django and nodejs environment.
+The scripts that are used below are only tested on **Ubuntu 16.04**.

 # Usage Instructions: